LitExtension Blog

 in Platform Tutorials

 Webflow is well-known as one of the most versatile website builders in the market.
 However, to unleash the platform’s full potential, you need to know how to use it properly.
 But don’t worry!
-In this Webflow tutorial, LitExtension will guide you through a detailed guide to using Webflow so you can kick-start your first Webflow website ASAP.
+In this Webflow tutorial, we will guide you through a detailed guide to using Webflow so you can kick-start your first website ASAP.

-Here is a sneak peek of the 7 main steps to launch your first Webflow site:
+Here is a sneak peek of the 8 main steps to launch your first Webflow site:

-• Step 3: Customize your template
+• Step 3: Understand Webflow concepts

-• Step 4: Design responsively
+• Step 4: Customize your template

 • Step 5: Add interactions and animations

-• Step 6: Set up your CMS (optional)
+• Step 6: Build a scalable CMS

-• Step 7: Test and launch your website
+• Step 8: Test and launch your website

 Let’s dive right in!